Microsoft/azure-docs.cs-cz/articles/cognitive-services/QnAMaker/How-To/multiturn-conversation.md

             "questions": [
                 "Accounts and signing in"
             ],
             "answer": "**Accounts and signing in**\n\nWhen you set up your Surface, an account is set up for you.
-You can create additional accounts later for family and friends, so each person using your Surface can set it up just the way they like.
-For more info, see All about accounts on Surface.com. \n\nThere are several ways to sign in to your Surface Pro 4: ", "score": 86.96,
+You can create additional accounts later for family and friends, so each person using your Surface can set it up just the way he or she likes.
+For more info, see All about accounts on Surface.com. \n\nThere are several ways to sign in to your Surface Pro 4: ", "score": 100.0,
-            "id": 37,
+            "id": 15,
-            "source": "surface-pro-4-user-guide-EN .pdf",
+            "source": "product-manual.pdf",
             "metadata": [],
             "context": {
                 "isContextOnly": true,
                 "prompts": [
                     {
                         "displayOrder": 0,
-                        "qnaId": 38,
+                        "qnaId": 16,
                         "qna": null,
                         "displayText": "Use the sign-in screen"
                     },
                     {
                         "displayOrder": 1,
-                        "qnaId": 39,
+                        "qnaId": 17,
                         "qna": null,
                         "displayText": "Use Windows Hello to sign in" },
                     {
                         "displayOrder": 2,
-                        "qnaId": 40,
+                        "qnaId": 18,
                         "qna": null,
                         "displayText": "Sign out"
+                    },
+                    {
+                        "displayOrder": 0,
+                        "qnaId": 79,
+                        "qna": null,
+                        "displayText": "Create a Windows Account"
+                    }
+                ]
+            }
+        },
+        {
+            "questions": [
+                "Sign out"
+            ],
+            "answer": "**Sign out**\n\nHere's how to sign out: \n\n Go to Start , and right-click your name.
+Then select Sign out. ", "score": 38.01,
+            "id": 18,
+            "source": "product-manual.pdf",
+            "metadata": [],
+            "context": {
+                "isContextOnly": true,
+                "prompts": [
+                    {
+                        "displayOrder": 0,
+                        "qnaId": 16,
+                        "qna": null,
+                        "displayText": "Turn off the device"
                     }
                 ]
             }